Updated December 16, 2019

 Each class will be assigned to be the primary responsibility of a given Faculty, or the joint responsibility of two or all three Faculties (e.g., for introductory classes that are a requirement of multiple majors).
 The EC of each Faculty will be responsible for staffing these classes and TA allocations.
 The ECs will report to the Faculty Heads and the ECC chair, who reports to and receives resources from the EECS Head.

 TA and lecturer resources will be allocated by the EECS Head at the recommendation of the Faculties.
 Lecturers will generally report to the EECS Head if they largely teach intro or other broadly needed courses, and to a Faculty Head if they largely teach courses specific to that Faculty.

 EECS Faculty lunches will alternate weekly between individual Faculties and a combined lunch for the Department, with the combined lunch chaired by the EECS Head (with Faculty-specific lunch locations TBD).
 These lunches will focus on educational, faculty recruiting, and other EECS or Faculty-specific matters.
 There will separately be College faculty meetings for issues that pertain to the College more broadly.

-Leaves (teaching release, sabbaticals, JFRL) will be approved by the Faculty Head, with professional leaves approved by the EECS Head and the Deans (and the Provost).
+Leaves (teaching release, sabbaticals, JFRL) will be decided jointly by the EECS and the Faculty Heads, with professional leaves approved by the EECS Head and the Deans (and the Provost).
 The EECS Head prepares the retirement agreements for consistency across Faculties.